-Throughout this manual, features and appearance may vary from your model.

-You have the choice of having the timer show the time counting down or the time of day.
-In either case, the timer will signal at the end of the timer period to alert you that the time is up.

-To Set the Clock

-NOTE: When you first plug in the range or after a power failure, the entire Clock/Timer display will light up.

-- 7 Press the CLOCK pad.

-- Press and hold the + or pad and the time of day will change 10 minutes at a time.
-To change the time by single minutes, give the pads short taps.

-- ?
-Press the CLOCK pad to start the clock.

-To Set the Kitchen Timer

-- $\boxed{1}$ Press the KITCHEN TIMER ON/OFF pad. - 2 Use the + and pads to set the timer.
-Short taps on the + or pad change the timer's setting one minute at a time.
-Pressing and continuing to hold the + pad increases the setting 10 minutes at a time. - Once you have set your timer, press the KITCHEN TIMER ON/OFF pad to start timing.
+suc Using the clock and timer. uctic Throughout this manual, features and appearance may vary from your model.
+Safety Instructions counting down oice of having the timer show the time or the time of day.
+In either case, the timer e end of the timer period to alert you that Operating Instructions CLOCK + - To Set the Clock NOTE: When you first plug in the range or after a power failure, the entire Clock/Timer display will light up.
+Installation Instructions KITCHEN TIMER ON/OFF Press the CLOCK pad to start the clock.
+To Set the Kitchen Timer Press the KITCHEN TIMER ON/OFF pad.
+Use the + and - pads to set the timer.
+Short taps on the + or - pad change the timer's setting one minute at a time.
+Pressing and continuing to hold the + pad increases the setting 10 minutes at a time.
 As the timer counts down, a signal will indicate when one minute is left.
 After this signal, the display will count down in seconds.
 When time runs out, a final signal will sound.
-Press the KITCHEN TIMER ON/OFF pad to stop the signal.

-To Change or Cancel the Kitchen Timer Setting

-When the timer is counting down, use the + and - pad to change the remaining time, or press the KITCHEN TIMER ON/OFF pad to stop the timer.
-The timer cannot be cancelled unless you have fully completed "set timer" instructions above.

-Display Clock While Kitchen Timer Is Operating

-Pressing the CLOCK pad while the timer is operating will not interfere with the timer's operation; the display will change to show the clock, but the timer will continue to count down and will still signal when time is up.
+Press the KITCHEN TIMER ON/OFF pad to stop the signal. ig Tips \checkmark 3 Once you have set your timer, press the KITCHEN TIMER ON/OFF pad to start timing. otin To Change or Cancel the Kitchen Time r Setting Troubleshooting Tips When the timer is counting down, use the + and - pad to change the remaining time, or press the KITCHEN TIMER ON/OFF pad to stop the timer.
+The timer cannot be cancelled unless you have fully completed "set timer" instructions above. r Display Clock While Kitchen Timer Is Operating Consumer Support Pressing the CLOCK pad while the timer is operating will not interfere with the timer's operation; the display will change to show the clock, but the timer will continue to count down and will still signal when time is up.
 Press the KITCHEN TIMER ON/OFF pad again to change the display back to show the timer.